 This is certainly not the classical music you're expecting.

 OME Marathon Concert — Saturday, January 28 — Mesa Arts Center

 Happening on Saturday, January 28, this year’s OME marathon concert at the Mesa Arts Center will feature a guest composer from Los Angeles: Jason Barabba.
 Bayer and Ferraro invite a different composer every year to not only feature some of their works but to help them program the event.
 “We try not to just pick artists that we like, but work with the aim of creating a diverse program,” says organizer and composer Elizabeth Kennedy Bayer.
 “We want to bring in music that’s new to us, not just stuff that we like.”
 ASHLEY NAFTULE

-Run the Jewels – Sunday, January 29 – Marquee Theatre
+Run the Jewels is scheduled to perform on Sunday, January 29, at Marquee Theatre in Tempe.